gottfriedsz/falsehoods-quantum/README.md

    power.
 So far quantum computers have neither the number of qubits necessary nor the needed stability (see NISQ) of them.

-3. You need to have an PhD in Physics to work with quantum computers.
+3. I need to have a PhD in Physics to work with quantum computers.

    Don't worry.
 You only need some interest.
 Quantum computing is an interdisciplinary field that combines concepts from physics, computer science, mathematics, and engineering.
 While